minio/docs/source/operations/troubleshooting.rst

       You can register for SUBNET from the command line.

-      Refer to :mc:`mc support register` for instructions.
+      Refer to :mc-cmd:`mc license register` for instructions.

-      For clusters without direct Internet access, refer to the instructions in the :ref:`airgap example <minio-support-register-airgap>` of the :mc:`mc support register` documentation.
+      For clusters without direct Internet access, refer to the instructions in the :ref:`airgap example <minio-license-register-airgap>` of the :mc-cmd:`mc license register` documentation.

 SUBNET Issues